-After the sensitivity analysis it has been concluded that the proposed CDM project activity is unlikely to be financially/economically attractive for the project owners.
+After the sensitivity analysis it has been concluded that the proposed CDM project activity without CER revenues is unlikely to be financially/economically attractive for the project owners.
 Therefore, according to the recommendations of the "Tool for the demonstration and assessment of additionality", the Step 3 of the procedure (barrier analysis) will be omitted.